nicholas-fong/SRTM-GeoTIFF/README.md

 The more time consuming task is to find out which SRTM/GeoTIFF tile to use for a particular lat/lon location.
 Each data source provider uses a different file naming convention.
 For personal hobby use, I use `GeoTIFF` tiles because the [file naming convention](/library/whichtile.py) (with small additional regex manipulations on filenames) is similar to the original SRTM .hgt files.
 For ALOS's 3600x3600 non-overlapping tiles, a modified algorithm [tile_alos.py](/library/tile_alos.py) is necessary to parse a given lat/lon to select the correct filename.

-Here are some providers of ASTER GDEM in GeoTIFF tiles:<br>
+Below are some providers of ASTER GDEM in GeoTIFF tiles:<br>
 (ASTER = Advanced Spaceborne Thermal Emission and Reflection Radiometry)<br>
 (GDEM = Global Digital Elevation Model)